ooni/probe-cli/docs/design/dd-003-step-by-step.md

 most important experiment measuring web censorship.)

-Another interesting observation about the above set of operations is that each of them could fail exactly once.
+Another interesting observation about the above set of operations is that each of them could fail **exactly once**.
 The DNSLookup could fail or yield addresses, and TCP connect could fail or succeed.
 In the TCP connect plus TLS handshake case, you stop there if you fail the TCP connect.
 And so on.

-Because of this reasoning, one could say that the measurex tactic is equivalent to the previous one in relatively easily identifying the failed operation and filling the measurement.
+Because of this reasoning, one could say that the `measurex` tactic is equivalent to the previous one in relatively easily identifying the failed operation and filling the measurement.
 That seems to be an argument for having a library containing code to simplify measurements.